HTTP interface for Stream Transactions

 Begin a Stream Transaction

-post /_db/{database-name}/_api/transaction/begin
+POST /_db/{database-name}/_api/transaction/begin

 Begin a Stream Transaction that allows clients to call selected APIs over a short period of time, referencing the transaction ID, and have the server execute the operations transactionally.